SamiNenno/Finding-Saints-in-Paintings/README.md

 ![](https://raw.githubusercontent.com/SamiNenno/Finding-Saints-in-Paintings/main/Images/MM.png)

 Another example for a correctly classified painting but based on the wrong features is this one of Sebastian.
 As mentioned before, Sebastian should be recognized by being tied to a post and shot with arrows.
-However, the model seem to have rather picked up mostly on the muscular upper body half.
+However, the model seem to have rather picked up mostly on the muscular torso.

 ![](https://raw.githubusercontent.com/SamiNenno/Finding-Saints-in-Paintings/main/Images/SEBASTIAN_01.png)